steeve/xbmctorrent/README.md

 #### Can it stream HD?
 Of course!
 720p and 1080p work fine, provided you have enough bandwidth, and there are enough people on the torrent (see video).

-#### Why no Android?
-Let's just say: not yet.
-First of all, I don't have an Android device to test it to.
-Also, it [seems to be possible](https://github.com/eliasnaur/goandroid), we'll see how the demand evolves on that front.

 #### Doesn't sequential download on bittorrent is bad?
 Generally, yes.
 However, XBMCtorrent respects the same [requirements "defined" by uTorrent 3](http://www.utorrent.com/help/faq/ut3#faq2[/url]).
 Also, XBMCtorrent tries to make it up to the swarm by seeding while you watch the movie.